-3. Without releasing the button proceed with "Canadian/Gate Operator Programming" Step 2 and follow all remaining steps.
+3. Without releasing the button proceed with The HomeLink® Universal Transceiver is disabled when "Canadian/Gate Operator Programming" step 2 and follow all remaining steps.

 Using HomeLink®

 To operate, press and release the programmed HomeLink® button.
 Activation will now occur for the programmed device (i.e., garage door opener, gate operator, security system, entry door lock, home/office lighting, etc.,).
 The hand-held transmitter of the device may also be used at any time.